-- Due to current health concerns classroom testing is not an option at this time.
-Exams administered using ExamSoft will use ExamMonitor to ensure exam integrity.
-In particular, each student's testing environment will be recorded during the exam by their laptop camera and microphone.
-Recordings are uploaded to ExamSoft after the exam and analyzed by ProctorU using both artificial intelligence software and human proctors. - Expect your professors to clearly articulate testing policies and procedures early in the semester and before each exam.
-If you have a question, ask! - When we return to classroom teaching, many exams will be held in the Auditorium because it gives more space to spread out.
-Regardless of where an exam is given, you should spread out as much as possible, leaving open seats between each student, as well as open rows if possible, which help the instructor get to you when you have questions.
-Expect instructors to ask you to move around a bit to maximize spacing or for special needs. - If you are unavoidably delayed, please contact Student Services. - All personal items, including backpacks, bookbags, purses, briefcases, notebooks, etc., must be placed in the front, back or sides of the testing room.
+- If a student is unavoidably delayed, please contact Student Services. - If pandemic health concerns override in-person testing then exams may be administered online using Examsoft and monitoring tools to ensure exam integrity.
+These tools may include recording each student's testing environment during the exam by their laptop camera and microphone.
+Recordings would be uploaded to Examsoft after the exam and analyzed by artificial intelligence software and human proctors. - All personal items, including backpacks, bookbags, purses, briefcases, notebooks, etc., must be placed in the front, back or sides of the testing room.
+Wearing of hats is not permitted during exams, unless specifically authorized by course master or exam proctor.
 Nothing can remain in the seating area, except for items that may be required for the examination, such as laptop, calculator, pens/pencils, scratch paper if permitted, and a water bottle.
-You may not retrieve anything from personal belongings unless given permission by a proctor. - Arrive no later than 5 minutes before the scheduled time of the examination to minimize disruption. - If a student arrives later than 5 minutes after the start of the test (tests in the hands of all students), the course-master has the discretion to allow the student to take the test, adjust the test score as he/she deems appropriate, or deny the student the ability to take the test, assigning a grade of "0". - Laptop computers are required for exams administered using Examplify.
-Please see the Computer Information section below for more detailed information. - Calculators may be required or permitted for an exam.
-Depending on the nature of the exam, you may be able to use any calculator of your choice.
-Other times, you may be provided a simple, standard model.
+A student may not retrieve anything from personal belongings unless given permission by a proctor. - Arrive no later than 5 minutes before the scheduled time of the examination to minimize disruption. - If a student arrives later than 5 minutes after the start of the test (tests in the hands of all students, or available electronically to students), the course-master has the discretion to allow the student to take the test, adjust the test score as he/she deems appropriate or deny the student the ability to take the test, assigning a grade of "0". - Laptop computers are required for exams administered using Examplify.
+Please see the computer Information section below for more detailed information. - Calculators may be required or permitted for an exam.
+This is determined by the course master.
 Exams administered by Examplify may require use of Examplify's built-in calculator.
-Your professor will provide precise information about the use of calculators well in advance of the exam. - All personal electronic devices, other than a laptop needed for Examplify, such as smart/mobile phones and smart watches, may not be present in the testing area, and must be turned off and placed in a personal item such as a backpack, purse or briefcase, which, as described above, will remain away from the seating area.
-Mobile/smart phones may not be taken with you to a restroom during an exam. - Expect to see one or more proctors during an exam.
+The course master will provide precise information about the use of calculators well in advance of the exam. - All personal electronic devices, other than a laptop needed for Examplify, such as smart/mobile phones and smart watches, may not be present in the testing area, and must be turned off and placed in a personal item such as a backpack, purse, or briefcase, which, as described above, will remain away from the seating area.
+Mobile/smart phones may not be taken with you to a restroom during an exam.
+There is zero tolerance for possession of a personal electronic device on or near a student during an exam.
+Possession of a personal electronic device, or other unauthorized materials on or near a student during an assessment is academic misconduct.
+"I forgot" or "it was a mistake" and like phrases, are not acceptable defenses. - Students should expect to see one or more proctors during an exam.
 These individuals will be moving quietly and continuously around the room.
-If you have a question, raise your hand and someone will come to you. - If you have a condition, whether previously documented or not, that may affect test taking, please discuss with Student Services about the procedures for obtaining an accommodation from the Center for Disability Services.
-Information about accommodations will be kept confidential. - If you have a medical condition or unusual circumstances that require special arrangements during an exam, talk with the instructor before the exam date.
-Do not appear at an exam and surprise the instructor with special requirements or demands. - The Associate Director of Student Affairs is your resource in the Dean's Office for questions or concerns.
+Course masters, at their discretion may or may not allow questions during an exam.
+If a student has a question, raise your hand. - If a student has a condition, whether previously documented or not, that may affect test taking, the student should discuss with Student Services about procedures for obtaining an accommodation from the Center for Disability Services.
+Information about accommodations will be kept confidential. - If a student has a medical condition or unusual circumstances that require special arrangements during an exam, the student must communicate with the instructor before the scheduled exam date.
+A student who advises the instructor on the day of an exam, regarding of a previously known condition and needing special arrangements, may not be accommodated - The Associate Director of Student Affairs is a student's resource in the Dean's Office for questions or concerns.